paiqo/Databricks-VSCode/README.md

 	- Up-/download of notebooks
 	- Compare/Diff of local vs online notebook (currently only supported for raw files but not for notebooks)
 	- Execution of notebooks against a Databricks Cluster (via [Databricks-Connect](https://docs.databricks.com/dev-tools/databricks-connect.html))
+	- Support for [Code Cells](https://code.visualstudio.com/docs/python/jupyter-support-py#_jupyter-code-cells) if you do not want to use the .ipynb format
 - Cluster manager
 	- Start/stop clusters
 	- Script cluster definition as JSON